OPEN-NEXT/wp2.2_dev/README.md

 podman build -t wp22dev ./ --format=docker
 ```

-Replace the command `podman` with `docker` depending on which one is available, and `wp22dev` can be replaced with any other name. `--format=docker` is needed to explicitly build this as a Docker-formatted container that will be accepted by cloud services like [Heroku](https://www.heroku.com/).
+Replace the command `podman` with `docker` depending on which one is available (this project has been tested with Podman 4.0.2), and `wp22dev` can be replaced with any other name. `--format=docker` is needed to explicitly build this as a Docker-formatted container that will be accepted by cloud services like [Heroku](https://www.heroku.com/).

 Then, the run the container on port 8000 at 127.0.0.1 with this command: